It’s very difficult to wait years to get an immigration decision.

 Having to wait years to get a decision is difficult enough and made worse when the decision is an incorrect denial.
 Fortunately, the law allows applicants to challenge these denials and Sarraf Gentile LLP can help.

 We Can Help: Hire Sarraf Gentile LLP to Represent You

 Free Initial Consultations: All initial consultations are free.
 Period.

-Flat Fees: You will know what we charge upfront and what the case will cost to litigate.
-No surprise bills, no guessing.
-That phone call to answer a question is not billed by the minute.
+Flexible Fees: You will know what we charge upfront and what the case will cost to litigate.
+No surprise bills.
+No guessing.
+We offer hourly rates, staged fees or flat fixed charges.

 The Right Experience: The attorneys at Sarraf Gentile LLP are accomplished litigators.
 We have decades of complex litigation experience in federal courts nationwide.
 Because we frequently represent clients who assist and collaborate with government agencies, we have a history of working closely and productively with the Department of Justice.
 This is the same agency that will likely defend USCIS in your case.

 We’re Fearless: We’re used to litigating high stakes, bet-the-farm issues.
 We’ve represented many people in difficult situations, especially when their livelihoods are on the line, against adversaries with nearly unlimited resources.
 We don’t get intimated.
 This is not our first rodeo.